pymc-devs/pymc/GOVERNANCE.md

 - Arnau, recurrent contributor, community team
   * Added to the Community PyMC_team and given "leader" trust level
   * Added to all private communication channels
-  * No permissions on any GitHub
+  * Triage permissions on the pymcon, pymc-data-umbrella, and other "event" repositories

 - Berta, recurrent contributor, dev and doc teams
   * No permissions on Discourse